rifqymuskar/Simple-Portal-Jobs-Website/readme.rst

 Installation
 *******************
 1. Add Folder to HTDOCS
-2. use mx100 for name folder
+2. Use mx100 for name folder
-3. open localhost/phpmyadmin
+3. Open localhost/phpmyadmin
 4. Create database mx100
 5. Import database table from main folder ./assets/sql/mx100.sql to database mx100
-6. run webiste from localhost/mx100
+6. Run webiste from localhost/mx100

 job portal website which connect company and expert freelancer/part-timer.
 It always keep track of freelancer performance, the more job freelancer completed the more benefit they